rasraz/rule-game/README.md

-# mini-game
+# Rule game
-This is a repository for uploading small games that I program
+This repo is a command game with Python.